Pick your Poison: Undetectability versus Robustness in Data Poisoning Attacks: Introduction

 \subsection{Contributions}

-Our key contributions can be summarized as follows. \begin{enumerate} \itemsep0mm \item We raise the bar for all data poisoning attacks by demonstrating an undetectability/robustness trade-off in the number of poisoned samples.
-Attacks without control over the number of poisoned samples are substantially less threatening. \item We propose a method to classify whether a model contains a backdoor using at most $5\%$ of clean, trusted data. \item We propose a backdoor repair method via Pivotal Tuning~\cite{roich2022pivotal} and latent space orthogonalization.
-Our defense is the most data efficient and repairs backdoored models on CIFAR-10 and ImageNet using only 1\% and 2.5\% of the training data with a deterioration of less than 2\% test accuracy. \item We are the first to experiment with post-training backdoor defenses on large pre-trained models such as OpenAI's CLIP model~\cite{radford2021learning}.
-Our results indicate that attacks on large models are easier to detect but more robust. \item We propose rigorous, game-based definitions of robustness and detectability for data poisoning. \item We propose two adaptive attacks showing that data poisoning attackers can balance undetectability and robustness using precise control over the number of injected samples. \item We provide source code to reproduce all our experiments, including all hyper-parameters and ablation studies. \end{enumerate}
+Our key contributions can be summarized as follows. \begin{enumerate} \itemsep0mm \item We demonstrate that undetectability and robustness are at odds, raising the bar for all data poisoning attacks that must balance this trade-off. \item We propose rigorous, game-based definitions of robustness and detectability for data poisoning. \item We propose defenses to (i) repair and (ii) detect backdoored models that outperform existing defenses by achieving a better accuracy/integrity trade-off. \item Our defenses require less trusted data to repair backdoored models on CIFAR-10 and ImageNet.
+Our methods use only 1\% and 2.5\% of the training data with a deterioration of less than 2\% test accuracy. \item We show results on large pre-trained models such as OpenAI's CLIP classifier~\cite{radford2021learning}.
+Our results indicate that attacks on large models and datasets are easier to detect but also more robust. \item We show that a more capable attacker who manipulates the model's parameters can perform substantially more threatening backdoor attacks. \item We release open source code\footnote{Blinded during review} to reproduce all our experiments, including all hyperparameters. \end{enumerate}